SaiManideepChekkala/Wireless-Digital-Noticeboard/README.md

 # Wireless Digital Notice Board

 Welcome to the Wireless Digital Notice Board System! 🖥️📲 This project uses the LPC2148 microcontroller to display scrolling messages on a 4-panel LED matrix.
 Messages are sent from a smartphone via Bluetooth 📱🔗 and saved in EEPROM 💾, so they stay even after power is turned off.
-It’s a simple, secure 🔐, and useful system for schools 🎓, offices 🏢, or public places 🚌 — a smart way to share messages wirelessly! 🚀
+It’s a simple, secure 🔐, and useful system for schools 🎓, offices 🏢, or public places 🚌, a smart way to share messages wirelessly! 🚀

 ---
 ## 📋 Project Overview

-This project brings together multiple hardware modules to build a smart and interactive wireless display system.
+This project combines multiple hardware modules to create a smart and interactive wireless display system.
 Here’s what it does:
 🖥️ **Displays Messages**: Shows scrolling text on a 4-panel 8×8 dot matrix LED display.

 📱 **Bluetooth Connectivity**: Accepts messages wirelessly from a smartphone using the HC-05 Bluetooth module.

-💾 **EEPROM Storage**: Saves messages in AT24C256 EEPROM so they remain even after the device is powered off.
+💾 **EEPROM Storage**: Saves messages in the AT24C256 EEPROM, ensuring they remain even after the device is powered off.

 🔐 **Secure Message Update**: Only updates messages that come with a valid passkey (`@153Your Message$`).